SumoLogic/sumologic-documentation/docs/integrations/web-servers/varnish.md

 ## Collecting Logs and Metrics for Varnish

-This page provides instructions for configuring log and metric collection for the Sumo Logic App for Varnish.
+This section provides instructions for configuring log and metric collection for the Sumo Logic App for Varnish.

 Configuring log and metric collection for the Varnish App includes the following tasks: